buttermarkets/cfm-v1/README.md

             - Project name
     - [x] Put templateIds in OracleAdapter and not in DecisionMarket
     - [x] Collision problems
-- [ ] Integrate FPMM OR use erc20 wrapper
+- [ ] Try wrapping in erc20 => external trade, like Seer, with a Router
+    - [ ] Split/merge function that split the decision outcomes
+    - [ ] Split/merge/redeem function that split the metric outcome
+    - Note: the front-end will manage the dual-splitting.
-    - [ ] First figure out if 1155 works well with Metamask
+- [ ] Try FPMM with conditional tokens
+    - [ ] Split/merge function that split the decision outcomes
-    - [ ] 1 FPMM factory call in ScalarMarket constructor
+    - [ ] Check: the FPMM should be splitting the metric outcomes itself.
-    - [ ]  if wrapping: contract which translates conditions between client and contract → see Router contract in Seer
+    - [ ] Redeem metric outcome.
+- [ ] Move the external contracts out of the codebase
+- [ ] Add a play money ERC20 with limited transfers, controlled by a multisig
 - [ ] Make a View and events
     - [ ] events need to be done during coding
     - [ ] view can be done later
-- [ ] Take a look into cloning contracts for gas savings
+- [ ] [nth] Take a look into cloning contracts for gas savings
     - [ ] https://github.com/seer-pm/demo/blob/4943119bf6526ac4c8decf696703fb986ae6e66b/contracts/src/MarketFactory.sol#L18C11-L18C17
+- [ ] QA
+    - [ ] Questions templates
+    - [ ] Trades
 - [ ] Clean up/secure codebase
     - [ ] Review all comments
     - [ ] Review comments in the Seer codebase